GL_Discover Hub_Forex_1920x1280_PositivePink_03

 2. Evaluate the company's financial health

 Dividend payments are only sustainable if the company's underlying finances are strong.
-Factors such as cash flow, profit margins, and debt levels should be assessed to help you evaluate that the company can maintain its dividend payments even during economic downturns.
+Factors such as cash flow, profit margins, and debt levels can be assessed to help you evaluate that the company can maintain its dividend payments even during economic downturns.

 A company with a solid balance sheet and consistent earnings growth is more likely to continue rewarding shareholders with dividends.